googoogajoob/banthecan/common/models/ticketDecoration/README.txt

 After all what is the point of namespaces, if not to allow one to shorten some of the classes that belong to that namespace.

-Applying this thought to al the files did not please mei either.
+Applying this thought to all the files did not please me either.
 Some of the classes are simple endpoints of the concept of the namespace (Generic, MoveTo ...).
 Other classes, however, play a role throughout the entire namespace, such as (TicketDecorationInterface, AbstractTicketDecoration and TicketDecorationManager).